prncc/steam-scraper/README.md

 This repository contains [Scrapy](https://github.com/scrapy/scrapy) spiders for **crawling products** and **scraping all user-submitted reviews** from the [Steam game store](https://steampowered.com).
 A few scripts for more easily managing and deploying the spiders are included as well.

+This repository contains code accompanying the *Scraping the Steam Game Store* article published on the [Scrapinghub blog](https://blog.scrapinghub.com/2017/07/07/scraping-the-steam-game-store-with-scrapy/) and the [Intoli blog](https://intoli.com/blog/steam-scraper/).

 ## Installation

 After cloning the repository with